 1. How to move photos from iPhone to Mac using Finder

-If you are running macOS Catalina (10.15) or later, you can easily sync your iPhone with your Mac using Finder.
+If you are running macOS Catalina (10.15) or later, you can easily sync your iPhone with your Mac using the Finder.
 Here’s how to do it:

 - Connect your iPhone to your Mac with a lightning-to-USB cable.